shenanigans/node-doczar/README.md

 ###Modules
-In some languages such as Java, the concept of a module is very specific and `@module` declarations always describe an importable structure.
-In environments like Node.js where directly importing submodules is rare, one might use a `@module` to describe a type that is involved in processing or may be returned but which is abstract or cannot be accessed directly.

 The `@module` Declaration has an infectious scope.
 Every Declaration after it is scoped to the module Component, as are value type paths that begin with a delimiter.
 See [crosslinking] (#crosslinking) for more information.
 If you want to semantically declare a `@module` without affecting the scope, use the `@submodule` declaration instead.

+In some languages such as Java, the concept of a module is very specific and `@module` declarations always describe an importable structure.
+In environments like Node.js where directly importing submodules is rare, one might use a `@module` to describe a type that is involved in processing or may be returned but which is abstract or cannot be accessed directly.

 The global namespace and the first level of modules live together.
-Beyond the root, modules possess their own namespace and are delimited with `:`.
+Beyond the root, modules possess their own namespace and are delimited with forward slash (`/`).
 ```c
 /*      @module Foo
     The Foo module.